 If you have teeth now, you will likely want to have the dentures made in advance so they can be inserted on the day of the extractions.
 This way, you never have to be seen without teeth.
 These are called “immediate dentures”.

 If you can afford a bit more, you will get a tremendous benefit from a few mini or standard implants to help stabilize and retain your dentures.
 Implants also preserve the bone that is typically lost after dental extractions.

 No one will ever tell you that dentures are going to feel the same as your own teeth.
 If dentures become necessary, benefits include improved overall health through elimination of diseased teeth, improved appearance, and the ability to eat most foods.
 In short, if your dentures are properly made, properly fitted, and properly lined, you should be able to chew and bite successfully and speak and smile with confidence.
 Modern dentures can be made to look very natural, with a variety of tooth shades, shapes and arrangements customized to your face and smile.
 Choices include affordable economy dentures through ultra-premium dentures with handmade porcelain teeth.

-To learn more about dentures, contact Dr. Laurie T. Hanschu at 916-347-9764 in Carmichael, CA. Call us for an appointment, or request one via the form on our Contact Us page.
+To learn more about dentures, contact Dr. Stefanie Shore at 916-966-5269 in Carmichael.
+Call us for an appointment, or request one via the form on our Contact Us page.